 The chances are that since you’re reading this, you’ve probably hurt someone by making some mistakes in your relationship.
 This may also mean that you’ve already spent a lot of time thinking about how and what can be rectified.

 If you do end up thinking of something that can actually be rectified (it is achievable), you may consider doing that.
-It can help you set off on your journey of self-forgiveness on a good note.
+So, if you’re wondering, “Do I forgive myself for ruining my relationship?” remember, it can help you set off on your journey of self-forgiveness on a good note.

-If you haven’t apologized already, consider apologizing to your beloved (irrespective of whether they’re your ex now).
+If you haven’t apologized already, consider apologizing to your beloved (irrespective of whether they’re your ex now), especially if you want to learn how to forgive yourself for cheating.
 And if you already have apologized sincerely and they still haven’t accepted your apology, remember something important.

 Whether they forgive you or not is not within your control.
 And forgiveness from their end doesn’t need to affect your healing journey.